Who is Cognitive?

 Can I come to cognitive for work experience or an internship?

 As you can imagine, we get a lot of requests from people who want to come to Cognitive for work experience or placements.
-We are currently recruiting for three month paid internships and we occasionally have other positions which we advertise on our website as they arise.
+We advertise for all our positions on our website as they arise.

 What is Andrew Park's background?